PidiGalaxies/photomass/README.md

  - `Axis ratio`: axis ratio of the GALFIT model
  - `Position angle`: positioning angle of the GALFIT model (North=0, East=90)

-`Distance`: value from input or from redshift (using WMAP9 model from astropy)
+`Distance`: value from input or from NED redshift (using WMAP9 model from astropy)

-`Redshift`: redshift from NED
+`Redshift`: redshift used for K correction.
+From command line or NED.

 Example with using coordinate: